Indianapolis Wrongful Death Attorneys

 Civil Damages & Caps on Damages

-In the state of Indiana, some wrongful death claims have limits, or “caps,” on damages.
+In the city of Indianapolis, some wrongful death claims have limits, or “caps,” on damages.

 Here is a brief summary of which claims are subject to limits on damages: